vegaxzy/hitcrystal/README.md

 Simple AHK script that automaticly hit crystal by clicking bind.
-*This one only works for lunar client*
+*This one only works for lunar client.*

 GUI: